Chess Masters: The Endgame: Series 1 (2025)

 The first series of Chess Masters: The Endgame began on 10 March 2025 on BBC Two, and concluded on 28 April 2025.
 The show was hosted by Sue Perkins, supported by experts David Howell and former Traitors contestant Anthony Mathurin.
+The contestants were generally of average club player strength and came from a wide variety of backgrounds.
 The first episode attracted almost 900,000 viewers.
 During the course of the series, the contestants completed challenges set by Howell, alongside playing against special guest Bodhana Sivanandan in the semi-final, and Howell himself in the final.
 Magnus Carlsen also made cameo appearances for memory challenges in episodes 3 and 6.
 Thalia Holmes won the first series, beating Richie Kelly in the final game, after Kelly missed a win and got into time trouble.